 I know Korokke takes a long time to make, but if you like Korokke, this homemade Korokke won’t disappoint you at all.
 Homemade Korokke beats restaurant Korokke anytime!
 I usually make this portion and then keep the extra in the freezer so I can eat it whenever I want!
 I also used organic beef and my husband who is usually not a Korokke fan loved it as well.

-Update: Just wanted to add here that you can use a frying pan to deep fry Korokke.
+You can also use a frying pan to deep fry Korokke.
 Inside is already cooked, so all you need to do is to brown the breaded outer layer.
 You just need less than 1/2 inch (<1cm) oil in the pan!
 It’s easy to clean too!
 Even though you may not like deep frying, I hope you will give it a try with this method!

 Don’t want to miss a recipe?
 Sign up for the FREE Just One Cookbook newsletter delivered to your inbox!
 And stay in touch on Facebook, Google+, Pinterest, and Instagram for all the latest updates.
 Thank you so much for reading, and till next time!